UFRGS-CAROL/transaction_on_reliability_2018/README.md

-BENCHMARK_AND_MACHINE_NAME: which could be cudaDarknet_carol-k402 for YOLO(Darknet) on K40, PyFasterRcnn_carol-k402 Faster RCNN on K40, cudaDarknet_carolx1 Darknet on Tegra X1, PyFasterRcnn_carol-tx Faster RCNN on Titan X or cudaDarknet_carol-tx Darknet on Titan X
+BENCHMARK_AND_MACHINE_NAME: which could be

+cudaDarknet_carol-k402 for YOLO(Darknet) on K40

+PyFasterRcnn_carol-k402 Faster RCNN on K40

+cudaDarknet_carolx1 Darknet on Tegra X1

+PyFasterRcnn_carol-tx Faster RCNN on Titan X

+cudaDarknet_carol-tx Darknet on Titan X

 log_name:\

 Each log output file which contains:

 -date and time of the test

 sdc_iteration

 -iteration of SDC, once not all executions produced SDC -
 it_errors: how many errors in this SDC